Can Charges Be Dropped Before Court in Texas? (Yes—Here’s How It Happens)

 Can a Victim “Drop the Charges” in Texas?

-Not directly.
-Although a witness or victim can submit an Affidavit of Non-Prosecution (a sworn, notarized document informing the prosecutor that the witness or victim no longer wishes to proceed with the case), in Texas, the State—not the victim—controls whether charges move forward.
+In Texas, the prosecutor (not the alleged victim) decides whether charges move forward, even if the victim asks to drop the case.
+Though a witness or victim can submit an Affidavit of Non-Prosecution (a sworn, notarized document informing the prosecutor that the witness or victim no longer wishes to proceed with the case), in Texas, the State controls whether charges move forward.

 A complaining witness can: